-See sendto(2) for more information.
+See sendto(2) for function syntax, parameters, and errors.

 recv

 The recv system call allows a process to receive data on a socket without receiving the sender's address.
 The read and recv system calls function almost identically; the only difference is that recv supports the flags described at the beginning of this section.